allenlooplee/open-piggy-legacy/README.md

 1. Open ./ignition/modules/PiggyLegacy.js file.
 2. Change the values of `beneficiary`, `withdrawalPeriod` and `initialAmount` in the module and save the changes.
-3. Run `npx hardhat ignition deploy ./ignition/modules/PiggyLegacy.js` in the terminal under the project folder.
+3. Navigate to your project folder in the terminal and execute `npm run deploy`.

 This will deploy the smart contract to an in-memory instance of Hardhat Network on your local machine.